 Spy also delivers strongly on the comedy side as well; Feig and McCarthy clearly work well together and deliver a good blend of physical comedy and hilarious (but often crude) dialogue that keeps the film very entertaining.
 It’s spaced out well throughout the solid running time with a weighting more towards verbal than physical comedy, some of the one-liners are outrageously funny and require some attention to keep up with in order to catch all the gags.

 The action in the film at times serves the comedic delivery but this technique is used relatively sparingly while other portions are genuine action scenes that are effective in their own right.
 McCarthy certainly doesn’t hold back and Feig shows a talent for editing and choreographing both chase and fight scenes as much as any other aspect of this film.

 Jason Statham delivers a stand out performance in Spy, he simply works one angle for all of this screen time but does so with such enthusiasm it never wears thin, McCarthy is familiar in her performance and comedy style but very funny, and Rose Byrne capitalises on some scenes that give her some solid material to deliver while Jude Law is all class as the suave spy.

 Overall Spy is pretty ambitions but manages to be effective in its ambitions, the comedy is certainly deserving of the films MA15+ rating, but it’s hilarious and entertaining none the less.
-I’m giving it 7 out of 10 stars, Spy is in cinemas now.
+I’m giving it 7 out of 10 stars.